ZN414: Performance

 The upper limit of operation is about 3 MHz, so it's not suitable for a shortwave radio.
 However, it can be used as an IF amp.
 The high input impedance means a valve (tube) radio IFT (IF transformer) is much more suitable than a ceramic filter or transistor IFT.
 Many designs using an SA612 as local oscillator / mixer and the ZN414 / TA7642 have been published on the Internet.
 AGC is applied by the resistor from the output to the "earthy" end of the input coil.
 Basic gain is set by the load resistor.
-The current consumption is so low that a 1.8 V red LED (not the 2.2 V high efficiency types) can be used as a shunt regulator from 3 V batteries or a 5 V supply.
+The ZN414Z is designed for a single 1.5v cell usage, with a supply voltage of 1.1V-1.6V driving crystal or high impedance headphones or an audio amp.
+Current is dependent on load with 0.5mA maximum.
+As a result, a 1.8 V red LED (not the 2.2V high efficiency types) can be used in series as a voltage dropper from 3V batteries.
+Alternatively, for lower impedance 64ohm headphones, use the 415E or 416E variants, which still only take up to 5mA.